teamupcube/jeopardy_for_teachers_server/README.md

 	-View Final Results and Play Again!

 How to Create a New Board
-	-Select "Create a New Board"
+	-Select "Make a New Game Board"
+  -Add Game Name (for example: “2nd period History”) -Select A Category Name
   -Choose if You Want to Create Your Own Clues, or if You Want to Search the Database of Over     300,000 Jeopardy Questions

-  ** IF YOU CHOOSE CREATE YOUR OWN **
-  -Select A Category Name
+    **if you choose to write your own:
-  -Input your Clue Name, Answer, and Desired Point Value, Submit These Fields to Create a New     Clue for the Board -Continue with these two steps until you have a full Jeopardy Board.
+    -Input your Clue Name, Answer, and Desired Point Value, Then Click "Submit" ** if you choose to search the database:

-  ** IF YOU CHOOSE TO SEARCH THE DATABASE **
-  -Select Category Name
     -Enter a Keyword into the search field
-  -Select Desired Clue and Change Point Value -Continue with these steps until you have a full Jeopardy Board.
+    -Select Desired Clue, Change Point Value, and click "Add Clue to Board" -Continue with these last steps until you have a full Jeopardy Board.

 Authors
 	•	Claire Flanagan - (https://github.com/R-i-t-a)